Contact us at 914-666-4665

 Why Lyme Disease Causes Joint Instability and Balance Problems

-Lyme Disease Balance Problems and Joint Instability Many people with Lyme disease describe the same confusing experience: their joints don’t feel reliable.
-Knees may buckle, ankles feel loose, or hips seem unable to track smoothly during movement.
-At the same time, balance feels off — especially on uneven ground or in low light.
-These Lyme
+Lyme Disease Balance Problems and Joint Instability Lyme disease may disrupt proprioception and balance.
+Joint instability can occur even when imaging appears normal.
+Neurologic sensory dysfunction may affect movement and coordination.
+Many people with Lyme disease describe the same confusing experience: their joints do not feel reliable.
+Knees may buckle, ankles feel loose, or hips

 Lyme Autonomic Dysfunction: How Lyme Disease Disrupts the Autonomic Nervous System